-- An interest in eye health – this role is very focused on one area of human anatomy, so it will be repetitive.
-It’s important to have a genuine interest in eye care, and a passion to excel in this area to keep you engaged.
+It’s also important to have a genuine interest in human anatomy and eye care, and a passion to excel in this area, in order to stay engaged.

 If you have a keen interest in teeth, then you might be interested in becoming a dentist.
-Dentists are doctors that specifically work on mouths and teeth, and specialize in oral health.
+Dentists are doctors that specifically work on mouths and teeth, and specialise in oral health.

 As a dentist, you can expect to examine and diagnose issues related to teeth and gum health.
 Although the role is specific, it involves a lot of different skills and challenges.
-Some of the tasks you’ll be doing as a dentist include filling cavities, cleaning teeth, removing unhealthy teeth and taking and reviewing dental x-rays.
+Some of the tasks you’ll have a dentist include filling cavities, cleaning teeth, removing unhealthy teeth, and taking and reviewing dental x-rays.

 Dentists in the UK earn an average salary of £51,785, and more experienced dentists can earn around £98,000.
 If you choose to study for a further three years to become an orthodontist, you could earn an average salary of £77,757 in the UK.
 The average salary of a dentist in the US is $138,089.

 To start your journey in the world of dentistry, you’ll first need to get a bachelor’s degree in dentistry, which will take you five years to complete.
-Once you have your degree, you’ll also need to carry out 1-2 years of supervised training.
+Once you have your degree, you’ll also need to carry out one to two years of supervised training.

-If you’re interested in learning more about this area of the healthcare industry and bag yourself one of the most prestigious jobs in the medical field, check out our Discover dentistry course.
+If you’re interested in learning more about this area of the healthcare industry and bagging yourself one of the most prestigious jobs in the medical field, check out our Discover dentistry course.

-The title of doctor is a broad term within the healthcare industry, as there are many forms of doctor roles available.
-However, doctor is often used to refer to general practitioners.
-General practitioners are responsible for diagnosing and treating patients who are experiencing health issues.
+The title of doctor is a broad term within the healthcare industry, as there are many different kinds of doctors.
+However, it’s often used to refer to General Practitioners.
+GPs are responsible for diagnosing and treating patients who are experiencing health issues.

 Doctors can also choose to specialise in specific areas of interest.
-Some of the types of roles available include peadiatrician, dermatologist, neurologist and psychiatrist.
-Because the role of a doctor is quite broad, your tasks and responsibilities will vary greatly depending on which route you choose to take.
+Some of the roles available include paediatrician, dermatologist, neurologist and psychiatrist.
+Because the role of a doctor is quite broad, your tasks and responsibilities will vary greatly depending on your specialism and experience.

 In the UK, the average salary of a general practitioner is £63,624, with more experienced professionals earning around £102,000.
 In the US, doctors earn an average salary of $194,645.

-To become a doctor in the UK, you’ll need to have a 5-year degree in medicine.
-You’ll also need to complete a 2-year foundation course in general training.
-To specialise in your chosen area, an additional 3 years of training is required.
+To become a doctor in the UK, you’ll need to have a five-year degree in medicine.
+You’ll also need to complete a two-year foundation course in general training.
+To specialise in your chosen area, an additional three years of training is required.

 The role of a surgeon is one of the most prestigious healthcare careers in the industry.
-To put it simply, surgeons are responsible for carrying out surgery on patients in order to treat illness.
+To put it simply, surgeons are responsible for carrying out surgery on patients in order to treat illness and injury.
 These surgeries can range from minor keyhole surgery to complex brain surgery.